The Snail of Approval

 Who Should Apply?

-The Slow Food Seattle and Slow Food Greater Olympia chapters have joined together to increase our award area to include the following counties: Whatcom, Skagit, Snohomish, King, Pierce, Thurston, and Lewis.
-We encourage applications from food producers in those counties who:
+The Slow Food Seattle and Slow Food Greater Olympia chapters have joined together to increase our award area to include the following counties: Whatcom, Skagit, Snohomish, King, Pierce, Thurston, Mason, Lewis, and Grays Harbor.** We encourage applications from food producers in those counties who:

-• have been established for at least one year,
+• have been in business for at least one year,

-• are pursuing and practicing Slow Food values of good, clean, fair food for all.
+• are pursuing and practicing Slow Food values of good, clean, and fair food for all.

 This includes, but is not limited to restaurants, cafes, bakeries, caterers, coffee shops, food trucks, markets, farms, farm stands, ranches, fisheries, bars, breweries, wineries, distilleries, cooking schools, and value-added food producers+.